-The Mission of the Homeless Initiative is quite simple that "We want to bridge the gap from homelessness to their future".
+The Mission of the Homeless Committee is quite simple: "We want to bridge the gap from homelessness to their future".

 The Purpose is to assist homeless people transition their life from the streets to being productive citizens.
 This is done through the hard work of our post and the numerous partnerships we have created with other organization

 1. Treatment facilities when needed

 5. Long term job training programs such a cdl and trade training with the help of our service officer.

 7. Guide to accessing the VA to apply for benefits (we do not apply for them but get them to the right people)